Decolonial Devotion

 September 10-15, 2025 | ÓRGIVA, SPAIN

-Decolonial Devotion and Sacred Creation is a five-day retreat for artists, activists, and healers devoted to the intersections of spirit and justice, creation and prayer, scholarship and ancestral memory.
+Decolonial Devotion and Sacred Creation is a five-day retreat in Andalusia for artists, activists, and healers devoted to the intersections of spirit and justice, creation and prayer, scholarship and ancestral memory.

 Rooted in liberatory Jewish and Muslim lineages, Decolonial Devotion and Sacred Creation invites us into embodied remembrance—of who we are, where we come from, and what we are here to heal.
 It is a return to the heart, to the joy and aliveness of being, to the wisdom that lives in breath, movement, and connection.